 A little fear in the air keeps you safe.
 Having a healthy respect for heights, correct rigging, and the aerial acrobatics themselves is a GOOD THING!!!!

 There is a recent trend in aerial training, in which a teacher has a student get into the air, then instructs them to let go and fall, all in the name of “getting over your fear of falling”.
 Allow me to be candid: this is wildly stupid.
 Hear me now, peeps – I WANT you to have a concern about falling, the same way I want you to have a concern about electrocuting yourself, stabbing yourself repeatedly in the eye, or getting a venereal disease.
 If your class is raining students, time to find another instructor – yours has probably taken one too many blows to the head as they were “getting over their fears”.
+(Note: that said, learning HOW to fall is a different thing entirely, and a great technique to go over with a skilled professional).)

 Your fear becomes way less of a good thing when it’s crippling, keeps your from progressing, or is just making you miserable (please believe me – I know from whence I speak).
 If this is something you’re struggling with, here are a few things to try: